Badgerati/Pode/docs/Tutorials/Basics.md

 # Basics
  <sub><b>!!!
 Warning</b>
-It’s important to note that you can initiate only one server per PowerShell instance.
-This means that within a single PowerShell or pwsh session, you can only run one server at a time.
-If you need to run multiple servers, you’ll need to start additional PowerShell or pwsh instances.
-Each instance of PowerShell or pwsh can then run its own server.
-This is a fundamental aspect of how Pode operates.
-Please keep this in mind when designing your scripts and infrastructure.</sub>
+You can initiate only one server per PowerShell instance.
+To run multiple servers, start additional PowerShell, or pwsh, sessions.
+Each session can run its own server.
+This is fundamental to how Pode operates, so consider it when designing your scripts and infrastructure.</sub>

 While it’s not mandatory, we strongly recommend importing the Pode module with a specified maximum version.
 This practice helps to prevent potential issues arising from breaking changes introduced in new major versions: